LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaFormHelpers.md

 # Using the form template helpers

-Play provides several helpers for rendering form fields in Html templates
+Play provides several helpers for rendering form fields in Html templates.

 ## Create a `<form>` tag